open-ephys/stimjim/StimJimBIST/README.md

 A simple console application that performs built in evaluation of the funcationility of both stimulation channels.

+Limitations:
+- Assumes that StimJimPulser is loaded onto the Teensy
+- Does not test physical connectivity (solder joints) of BNCS, screw-terminals
+- Does not test trigger or GPIO capabilities
+- Assumes there is nothing connected to the output channels of the device

+### Usage
 Usage:
 ```
 StimJimBIST COM3